Skip to Content

 3. Expired — Past expiration date (Orange indicator).

-4. Missing — Never uploaded/completed (Orange indicator).
+4. Missing — Never uploaded or completed (Orange indicator).

 Best Practices